Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • Drowsiness.

-The cause of chronic sphenoiditis can be tumor formations, sexually transmitted, viral, bacteriological diseases. recognize chronic stage the disease is not difficult if inflammation appears at least 2 times a year and is accompanied by purulent discharge.
+The cause of chronic sphenoiditis can be tumor formations, venereal, viral, and bacteriological diseases.
+Recognize chronic stage The disease is not difficult if inflammation appears at least 2 times a year and is accompanied by purulent discharge.

-Discovering anxiety symptoms go to the doctor.
-Sphenoiditis is successfully treated, timely therapy helps to get rid of the disease.
+Having discovered alarming symptoms, go to the doctor.
+Sphenoiditis can be successfully treated, and timely therapy helps get rid of the disease.

 Treatment of sphenoiditis

-In order to avoid the appearance and development of the disease, doctors advise to harden the body, be sure to treat nasal diseases, and protect yourself from viral infections.
-But if the diagnosis of "sphenoiditis" has already been made, the patient's task is to follow the recommendations of a specialist.
+To avoid the appearance and development of the disease, doctors advise hardening the body, be sure to continue to treat nasal diseases, and protect yourself from viral infections.
+But if the diagnosis of “sphenoiditis” has already been made, the patient’s task is to follow the specialist’s recommendations.

-After detecting the disease and determining the stage, the doctor prescribes treatment, the purpose of which is to rid the patient of the infected mucus that has accumulated in the sinuses.
-Usually, therapy begins with antibacterial drugs and drugs that have a vasoconstrictive effect.
-They abundantly irrigate the nasal mucosa.
-In the acute form of the disease, antibiotics, physiotherapy, nasal lavage, mucolytics and secretolytics are prescribed.
+After detecting the disease and determining the stage, the doctor prescribes treatment, the purpose of which is to rid the patient of the infected mucus accumulated in the sinuses.
+Typically, therapy begins with antibacterial drugs and drugs that have a vasoconstrictor effect.
+They generously irrigate the nasal mucosa.
+In the acute form of the disease, antibiotics, physiotherapeutic procedures, nasal lavage, mucolytics and secretolytics are prescribed.
 The procedures are carried out until the complete cessation of purulent discharge.

 Chronic sphenoiditis is treated with probing.
-This is a rather complicated but effective procedure performed using sinus catheters.
-IN extreme cases when no methods of treatment bring results, the patient is prescribed an operation.
-An endoscopic apparatus is inserted into the nasal cavity.
+This is a rather complex but effective procedure performed using sinus catheters.
+IN extreme cases When no treatment methods bring results, the patient is prescribed surgery.
+An endoscopic device is inserted into the nasal cavity.
 Pus is removed by opening the sphenoid sinus.

 Sphenoiditis and traditional medicine

 It is possible to treat the disease at home with folk remedies, but only with the permission of a doctor.
-This is the only condition and wish for those who different reasons avoids doctors and decides he can handle himself.
+This is the only condition and wish for those who various reasons avoids doctors and decides that he can handle it himself.
 In the case of a disease such as sphenoiditis, there is a risk of harming health and aggravating the situation.

-Among the well-known folk remedies, which are addressed for inflammation of the sphenoid sinus, onion-potato drops have proven themselves well.
+Among the famous folk remedies, which are used for inflammation of the sphenoid sinus, onion-potato drops have proven themselves to be effective.
 Onion and potato juice are mixed in equal proportions and dripped into the nose twice a day.
 You can add melted honey.

-Many people know about the benefits beetroot juice and actively use this folk remedy in the treatment of sphenoiditis.
-Beetroot juice is diluted with water, a little salt is added and the nasopharynx is washed with the resulting mixture.
+Many people know about the benefits beet juice and actively use this folk remedy in the treatment of sphenoiditis.
+Beet juice is diluted with water, a little salt is added and the nasopharynx is washed with the resulting mixture.

-For the treatment of sphenoiditis at home, you can use oils for instillation: sea buckthorn, eucalyptus, menthol.
-Drops from celandine juice cause sneezing and remove mucus.
-For washing the nose, decoctions of string, chamomile and sage are used.
+To treat sphenoiditis at home, you can use instillation oils: sea buckthorn, eucalyptus, menthol.
+Drops of celandine juice cause sneezing and remove mucus.
+To rinse the nose, use decoctions of string, chamomile and sage.
 Inhalations using honey and garlic are very effective.

-Facilities traditional medicine do not cure, but complement the treatment.
-With their help, you can relieve inflammation and eliminate swelling, but you can get rid of the disease only with complex treatment with the participation of an experienced doctor.
+Means traditional medicine do not cure, but complement treatment.
+With their help you can relieve inflammation and eliminate swelling, but you can get rid of the disease only with complex treatment with the participation of an experienced doctor.

 Good day, dear readers!

-In today's article, we will consider with you such a disease as sphenoiditis.
+In today's article we will look at a disease such as sphenoiditis.

 Sphenoiditis ( lat. sphenoiditis)inflammatory disease mucous membrane of the sphenoid sinus, the cause of which is most often an infection spread from the posterior cells of the ethmoid labyrinth.